guptam/kylo-docs-test/ConfigNififorHDFSEncryption.rst

 3. Click **OK** and start the processor.

-You have successfully configured Nifi DataLake Platform for HDFS Encryption.
+   You have successfully configured NiFi DataLake Platform for HDFS Encryption.

-.. |image0| image:: media/common/thinkbig-logo.png
-   :width: 3.09375in
-   :height: 2.03385in
 .. |image1| image:: media/Config_NiFi/E1.png
    :width: 2.86302in
    :height: 2.48958in